infracloudio/kubernetes-scheduling-examples/README.md

 # Kubernetes-Scheduling-Examples
-This is a set of examples for advanced scheduling in kubernetes along with a walkthrough guide.
+This is a set of examples for advanced scheduling in kubernetes along with a walk-through guide.

 ## Getting Started
 Below are the prerequisites